Mónica Rivera

 Mónica Rivera is chair of graduate architecture programs and JoAnne Stolaroff Cotsen Professor at Washington University in St. Louis.
 She is co-founder and co-director of Emiliano López Mónica Rivera, based in Barcelona, Spain.
 Their practice is internationally known for material research and carefully crafted works that understand architecture as a cultural endeavor that is deeply engaged with people and the environment.

 Their work has been published in El Croquis (Spain), A+U (Japan), Casabella (Italy), Domus (Italy), Detail (Germany), and The Architectural Review (London), among others, and has been exhibited in venues such as the Cité de l’Architecture & du Patrimoine in Paris (2009), the Venice Architecture Biennale (2012), and the XIV Spanish Architecture and Urbanism Biennial.
-A book featuring their work and essays, Domestic Thresholds, was published by Quart Verlag (Switzerland) in Spanish, English, and German.
+A book featuring their work and essays, ”Domestic Thresholds,” was published by Quart Verlag (Switzerland) in Spanish, English, and German.

-Among their ongoing projects is a zero-energy, intergenerational public housing building in Mallorca, Spain—a commission won through a competition in 2021—and a passive energy house using cross-laminated timber, near Gernika, Spain.
-Rivera is currently collaborating with Eric P. Mumford, the Rebecca and John Voyles Professor of Architecture, on the research Edges of Privacy: Open Access Walkways in Collective Housing, with the support of a Global Incubator Seed Grant awarded by WashU’s McDonnell International Scholars Academy in 2021 and through a seminar taught in spring 2021 and 2022.
-She currently serves as a board member for the Association of Women Faculty at WashU.
+Among their ongoing projects is a nearly zero-energy, intergenerational public housing building in Mallorca, Spain — a commission won through a competition in 2021 — and a passive energy house using cross-laminated timber, near Gernika, Spain.
+Rivera is currently collaborating with Eric P. Mumford on “Edges of Privacy: Open Access Walkways in Collective Housing,” with the support of a Global Incubator Seed Grant awarded by Washington University’s McDonnell International Scholars Academy in 2021.

 Work by Emiliano López Mónica Rivera Arquitectos